Designing a DePIN Management Platform

 The right sidebar provides filter-by-criteria tags (popularity, scalability, security, cost-effectiveness) and user reviews with star ratings.
 A custom comparison section at the bottom lets users build their own side-by-side evaluations.
 The browse-by-category panel offers curated lists like "High Performance" for users who want guided discovery.

-ZenthorHub Discover page — search and filter bar, featured networks comparison table with TPS/latency/uptime metrics, user reviews sidebar, custom comparison builder, and browse-by-category panel
+ZenthorHub Discover page with search and filter bar, featured networks comparison table showing TPS/latency/uptime metrics, user reviews sidebar, custom comparison builder, and browse-by-category panel

 Adaptive deploy flows